 - Minimum cumulative GPA of 3.0

-- Availability for the 10-week employment period of Monday, June 2 to Wednesday, August 13, 2014.
+- Availability for the 10-week employment period during June-August 2021.
 This job has non-traditional hours with the job responsibilities occurring during business hours as well as some evenings.
+Applicants must be available for the full 10-week time period.

 By submitting an application for this position, you agree to fully understanding and accepting the following expectations: